 "Jesus answered, 'My kingdom is not of this world.
 If my kingdom were of this world, my servants would have been fighting, that I might not be delivered over to the Jews.
 But my kingdom is not from the world.'"
 (John 18:36, my emphasis)The life of a born again Christian is not complicated.
 Become reconciled to a high and holy God through the shed blood of Jesus, share the gospel, be persecuted, and die.
 But the seductive lure of an earthly life in which we (the Christians) control the earth and all that is in it, is a dream that dies hard.
 And now the NAR, with its utopian vision of heaven on earth, has once again showed us that very few people are willing to do as Jesus taught us, and that is to "Count the cost" (Luke 14:25-35) and "Take up your cross and follow me"(Matthew 16:24).
 Flee from this movement, my fellow Christians.

 "There is a way that seems right to a man, but its end is the way to death."
 (Prov 14:12)A Personal Note: Please send this article to your loved ones so that they can be on the look-out for this dangerous movement sweeping through Christianity.
-I consider this to be one of the most important articles I have ever written.
-And please understand that I have only scratched the surface in this article.
+We consider this to be one of the most important articles we've written to date.
+And please understand that we have only scratched the surface in this article.
 Unfortunately, the NAR is such a massive movement, with so many tentacles, and so many people involved, that it was almost impossible to talk about it concisely.
-It is almost unfathomable to me how many people have been affected by this dangerous movement.
-Hardly a day goes by that I don't hear from at least one person who has personally had to flee a once solid church because this teaching has suddenly swept in, or someone who has watched a loved one be seduced by it, or someone who has even been unwittingly swept up in this movement themselves.
+It is almost unfathomable how many churches have been devastated by this movement.
+Hardly a day goes by that we don't hear from at least one person who has personally had to flee a once solid church because this teaching has suddenly swept in, or someone who has watched a loved one be seduced by it, or someone who has even been unwittingly swept up in this movement themselves.

 photo credit: alexperuso via photopin cc